 If I choose a version with a certain desktop (DE), can I install applications from another environment?

-- Yes, you can, what's more, that is part of Auxtral's philosophy regarding pre-installed applications, for example, the "text editor" Pluma, is typical of the "Mate" environment, but it comes as default in all versions of Auxtral.
-This distro does not have any "document viewer" pre-installed, for the simple reason that I don't know if you need it !!!; when you install one, and if you chose the version with DE Mate, that does not imply in any way that you have to use "Atril", you can perfectly install "Okular" (from KDE) if it suits you more.
-I will never understand the "purists" of a system like GNU / Linux.
+- Yes, you can, what's more, that is part of Auxtral's philosophy in terms of pre-installed applications, for example, the "text editor" Pluma, is typical of the "Mate" environment, but it comes as default in all the Auxtral versions.
+This distro does not come pre-installed with any "document viewer", for the simple reason that I don't know if you need it!!!; when you install one, and if you chose the version with DE Mate, that does not imply in any way that you have to use "Atril", you can perfectly install "Okular" (from KDE) if it suits you more.
+I will never understand the "purists" of a system like GNU/Linux.

 Can I use Auxtral for commercial purposes?

 - Yes absolutely.

 - Yes, you can sell Auxtral without permission.
 What you don't have to do is pretend to be part of Auxtral or let people understand that you are associated with Auxtral.

 Can I install Auxtral on the computers I sell to my clients?